gautriv/apidocumentation/pages/mydoc/introduction.md

 ---
-title: Module 1 - Understanding APIs
+title: Introduction
 keywords: [API documentation, What is an API, API examples, Requests and Responses, Types of APIs, Importance of APIs, Digital connectivity, Tech world, Online interactions, Digital communication, Tech lingo, Software connectors, Program interactions, Digital convenience, API, application programming interface, documentation, requests, responses, REST API, social media, weather apps, online shopping, introduction to APIs, learn about APIs, how APIs work, examples of APIs, API tutorial, API best practices, API design]
 sidebar: sidebar
-permalink: understandingAPI.html
+permalink: introduction.html
 folder: mydoc
-summary: "Learn what an API is and how it works in this introduction to APIs and documentation.
-Includes examples of APIs in action, such as social media, weather apps, and online shopping."
-completed: 3
+completed: 2
+next:
+  url: /whatwritersdo.html
+previous:
+  url: /index.html
 ---

-In this module, we'll explore the fascinating world of APIs (Application Programming Interfaces).
+In this chapter we'll explore the fascinating world of APIs (Application Programming Interfaces).
 We'll learn what APIs are, how they work, and why they're so important in the tech world.

 ### What is an API?
 Okay, picture this: You're at a restaurant, hungry and ready to order.
 But you don't need to know how the chef prepares the food; you just pick up the menu, choose your dish, and voilà!
 The kitchen takes care of the rest.
 Well, that's kind of how an API (Application Programming Interface) works in the tech world.